Scholar Advising is an independent, flat-fee fiduciary advisory firm working with individuals and families navigating complex financial lives.

 What is the Chartered Financial Analyst designation?

 Fiduciary Duty of an investment advisor means that the advisor is required to work in the best interest of their clients.
-Scholar Financial Advising is an independent fee-only advisory firm that operates under this fiduciary standard.
+Scholar Financial Advising is an independent fee-only fiduciary advisor firm that operates under this fiduciary standard.

 Yes.
 While we are headquartered in North Carolina, our clients live across the United States.
 We currently advise individuals and families in more than 40 states.